globalpayments/globalpayments-woocommerce/readme.txt

 2. Click Install, once installed click Activate
 3. Configure and Enable gateways in WooCommerce by adding your public and secret Api Keys

-== UCP Sandbox credentials ==
+== Unified Payments Sandbox credentials ==
-Access to our Unified Commerce Platform (UCP) requires sandbox credentials which you can retrieve yourself via our <a href="https://developer.globalpay.com/" target="_blank">Developer Portal</a>:
+Access to our Unified Payments requires sandbox credentials which you can retrieve yourself via our <a href="https://developer.globalpay.com/" target="_blank">Developer Portal</a>:

 1. First go to the Developer Portal and make sure the green GP-API button is selected in the top right corner.
 2. Click on the icon in the top right and click Register.